 Every employer wants to find a person, who will be ready to solve specific problems and take the company to the next level.

 That is why it is important to show how your skills and previous experience may be useful for the company.
 And its goals.
 Your CV should reflect your importance for the company.

 Don’t hesitate to add examples and references if needed.
 Prove that you are the person they are looking for!

 Apart from being specific, always try to use numbers when describing your previous experience.

-A big plus will be if you use dollars, percent or periods to show how you managed to solve complex tasks or increase company’s revenues.
+A big plus will be if you use dollars, per cent or periods to show how you managed to solve complex tasks.
+Or increase the company’s revenues.